 And here’s a color-coded image of the F Major Piano Scale:

 Scales may seem like one of the boring parts of learning to play piano, but, believe me, learning how to learn them fast – AND learning which chords to play them with – can dramatically improve your piano playing.

 In fact, I’ve just put together a video piano course that shows you exactly how to do just that.

 So, if you really want to take your piano playing to the next level by learning 19 unique scale structures (NOT just major and minor) in all 12 keys, check out my video piano course, Piano Scales… FAST!
-And right now, you can get it for almost 50% off the regular price, but only until Tuesday, March 28th, 2017 at midnight!
+And right now, you can get it for almost 50% off the regular price, but only until Tuesday, July 31st, 2018 at Midnight!